Next: , Previous: Overview, Up: Introduction

 Arrows denote dependency relation between files, where a change in one file will affect the other.
 Those automatic changes will be applied by running ‘make -C server/gnun’.
 This is the primary way to invoke GNUN, since it is implemented as a set of recipes for GNU make.

-First, GNUN extracts all translatable strings from the original English article article.html into article.pot.
-The resulted file is suitable for manipulation with the various GNUgettext’ utilities.
+First, GNUN extracts all translatable strings from the original English article article.html into article.pot3.
+The resulting file is suitable for manipulation with the various GNU ‘gettext’ utilities.
 It contains all original article strings and all translations are set to empty.
 The letter t in .pot marks this as a Template PO file, not yet oriented towards any particular language.

-The first time though, there is no article.lang.po yet, so a translator must manually copy article.pot to article.lang.po, where lang represents the target language.
-See New Translation, for details.
+On the first run, though, there is no article.lang.po yet, so a translator must create article.lang.po from article.pot, where lang represents the target language.
+See Starting a New Translation, for details.

 Then comes the initial translation of messages in article.lang.po.
 Translation in itself is a whole matter, whose complexity far overwhelms the level of this manual.
-Nevertheless, a few hints are given in some other chapter of this manual.
+Nevertheless, a few hints are given in another chapter of this manual.

 You may use any compatible PO editor to add translated messages into the PO file.
-See Editing, for more information.
+See Editing in GNU gettext tools, for more information.

 Original articles sometimes change.
 A new paragraph is being added or a tiny change in the wording is introduced.
-Also, some articles are dynamic in nature, like ones containing news entries or a list of other articles.
-If the original article changes, GNUN will automatically rebuild article.pot, and will merge the changes to article.lang.po.
-Any outdated translations will be marked as fuzzy, any new strings will be added with empty translations, waiting to be translated.
-In the same run article.lang.html will be rebuilt so the relevant strings in the translation will be substituted with the original English text, until the translation teams update them in article.lang.po.
+Also, some articles are dynamic in nature, like the ones containing news entries or a list of other articles.
+If the original article changes, GNUN will automatically rebuild article.pot, and will merge the changes into article.lang.po.
+Any outdated translations will be marked as “fuzzy,” any new strings will be added with empty translations, waiting to be translated.
+In the same run article.lang.html will be rebuilt, and consequently the relevant strings in the translation will be substituted with the original English text until the translation teams update them in article.lang.po.

-Those changes in the original article that do not affect the translatable strings will not lead to changes in article.lang.po.
+Those changes in the original article that do not affect the translatable strings (or just delete whole strings) will not lead to new untranslated or “fuzzy” strings in article.lang.po.
 Thus, no actions from translators will be needed. article.lang.html will be automatically regenerated to reflect the changes.

-The POT for every article under GNUN's control is kept in the `www' repository under a special directory po/, which is a sub-directory of the relevant directory in the `www' tree.
-So, for <http://www.gnu.org/philosophy/free-sw.html> that is philosophy/po/.
-Except free-sw.pot, this directory holds the canonical source of every translation, like free-sw.bg.po, free-sw.ca.po, etc.
+The POT for every article under GNUN’s control is kept in the ‘www’ repository under a special sub-directory po/ of the relevant directory in the ‘www’ tree.
+Thus, for ‘https://www.gnu.org/philosophy/free-sw.html’ this sub-directory is philosophy/po/.
+In addition to free-sw.pot, this directory holds the canonical source of every translation, such as free-sw.bg.po, free-sw.ca.po, etc. For more details, see Files and Directories.

 Several additional features are implemented, like automatic update of the list of the available translations.
-For example, if a new translation is added and the list of translations in free-sw.html is updated, all translated free-sw.lang.html will be regenerated.
-This saves a lot of tedious, repetitive work.
-There is a basic infrastructure to “inject” general information about a translation team—like a note how to contact the team, or how to report a bug/suggestion for improvement.
-Translators' credits are also handled, as well as translators' notes, if any.
+For example, if a new free-sw.ja.po translation is added, the list of translations included in free-sw.html and all translated free-sw.lang.html is updated.
+This saves a lot of tedious, repetitive work and eliminates a source of mistakes.
+There is a basic infrastructure to “inject” general information about a translation team—like a note on how to contact the team, or how to report a bug/suggestion for improvement.
+Translators’ credits are also handled, as well as translators’ notes, if any.

 Footnotes

-[1] Actually, it is much more closer to localization of software documentation, where typically strings (also known as “messages” in gettext's context) are longer than strings in programs.
+Actually, it is a lot closer to localization of software documentation, where typically strings (also known as “messages” in gettext’s context) are longer than strings in programs.
 Nevertheless, all points raised still apply.